Hoerli1337/uaseco-restartscript/README.md

 Several uaseco systems can run on one server.
 In this case webrequest.sh only needs to be started once.
 If only one uaseco is running on a server, you can simply activate the line for webrequest in the script.

+# What does the script do?

+It checks via CronJob every X minutes if the uaseco process is still present.
+If so, the script does nothing and terminates again.
+If not, the script restarts uaseco and then terminates.